-4.3 Declaration Order and Usage before Declaration
+4.3 Declaration Order

 Variables and classes can be used before they are declared.

 [In fact, declaration order is only significant for:

 - Functions with more than one input variable called with positional arguments, section 12.4.1. - Functions with more than one output variable, section 12.4.3. - Records that are used as arguments to external functions, section 12.9.1.3. - Enumeration literal order within enumeration types, section 4.8.5.